Friday, July 31, 2009

 The Calling of St. Matthew and its great companion piece, The Martyrdom of St. Matthew (shown in the image accompanying this post), were created for the Contarelli chapel in the Church of San Luigi dei Francesi in Rome.
 The chapel had been built with funds left over by the man who gave his name to it, the French Cardinal Matteo Contarelli.

 No matter.
-Caravaggio might have had his faults, but unlike Leonardo, once he received a commission, no matter his personal troubles, he followed through on the assignment.
+Caravaggio might have had his faults, but unlike Leonardo, once he received a commission, despite his personal troubles, he followed through on the assignment.
 He completed his second try at the altarpiece swiftly, being paid on September 22, 1602, more than three years after his first commission.

 Caravaggio’s work was rapturously welcomed by his patrons, the common people who passed through the churches where they were housed, and other artists, who were mightily influenced by his work.
 Unfortunately the painter, forever on the run, had little time to enjoy his acclaim.